Ranavalona III: Legacy

 An archive of fashion, photographs and letters telling the story of Ranavalona was bought at auction by the island's government in 2020, having been discovered in an attic in Guildford, Surrey.
 The collection had been owned by Clara Herbert, who worked for the Malagasy royal family from the 1890s to 1920s, and had been passed down through her family.
-The objects will go on display alongside Ranavalona's recently repatriated royal dias in the restored Queen's palace in Madagascar.

-L'Aube rouge is historical novel about the Franco-Hova wars by the Malagasy writer Jean-Joseph Rabearivelo, largely focusing on Ranavalona III.
+L'Aube rouge is a historical novel about the Franco-Hova wars by the Malagasy writer Jean-Joseph Rabearivelo, largely focusing on Ranavalona III.